susanw1/zscript/docs/spec/zscript-description.md

-ZCODE
+ZSCRIPT
 ===

 Note: needs much updating and breaking up a bit.

 ### General

-Zcode is a simple command-response system, designed to allow the control of Microcontrollers (MCUs) over many possible communication protocols, by either computer or human generated commands, with easily parsed responses.
+Zscript is a simple command-response system, designed to allow the control of Microcontrollers (MCUs) over many possible communication protocols, by either computer or human generated commands, with easily parsed responses.
 It is composed of Commands, separated by `&`s built into command sequences, separated by new lines (`\n`) or packet ends.

-Zcode is designed to be flexible to the capabilities of the receiver, allowing very simple, or very capable end-points to work within their capabilities.
+Zscript is designed to be flexible to the capabilities of the receiver, allowing very simple, or very capable end-points to work within their capabilities.
 It is designed to allow accurate peripheral control, such as reads and writes to GPIO pins, SPI, I2C, or other peripherals,
 	to allow simple expansion, and other features, such as programmable background code execution, or interrupt handlers.
-Zcode is provided to the MCU over some form of 'command channel'; this might be UDP, TCP, serial lines, USB, or any other protocol.
+Zscript is provided to the MCU over some form of 'command channel'; this might be UDP, TCP, serial lines, USB, or any other protocol.

 ### Communication